hulquest/ez-rancher/README.md

 terraform destroy -var-file=rancher.tfvars terraform/vsphere-rancher
 ```

+### Runner Script

+Download the `runner.zip` package from our [Releases](https://github.com/NetApp/ez-rancher/releases) page to run the installation from a shell script;  Docker remains a prerequisite.

+* Select the release (the most recent is recommended) and `wget https://github.com/NetApp/ez-rancher/releases/_release_/runner.zip`
+* Unzip the artifact.
+* Copy `rancher.tfvars.example` to `rancher.tfvars`
+* Tune `rancher.tfvars` for your environment.
+* Run `./runner.sh apply` to install Rancher Server
+* Optionally run `./runner.sh destroy` to remove Rancher Server.  _All downstream clusters will not be disturbed by this action._

 ### Deliverables

-ez-rancher will create several files based on the `deliverables_path` variable to save things like the kubeconfig, ssh keys, etc
+Every method to run ez-rancher will create several files based on the `deliverables_path` variable to save things like the kubeconfig, ssh keys, etc

 * See [Admin Access to Cluster Nodes](#admin-access-to-cluster-nodes) for more details.